Skip to content

-Posted on by NPR - Africa News
+Posted by NPR - Africa News on

 Ronald Mutyaba, an auto mechanic, at his home in Kampala, Uganda.
 Mutyaba is HIV positive and has developed Karposi sarcoma, a type of cancer that often affects people with immune deficiencies.
 He is holding a bottle of the liquid morphine that nurses from the nonprofit group Hospice Africa have prescribed to help control the pain caused by his illlness.